 Health Care Clearinghouses – A public or private entity, billing service, repricing company, or health management information system that processes health information.
 It may receive it from another entity or gather this data.

-Health Care Providers – A provider of medical or health services and any other person or organization who furnishes, bills, or is paid for health care in the ordinary business process.
+Health Care Providers – A provider of medical or health services and any other person or organization who furnishes, bills, or is paid for health care in the ordinary telemedicine business model.

 How to become a hybrid HIPAA entity?